Saiful Apek: Career

 Apart from that, his famous acting films are Jutawan Fakir, KL Menjerit, Gangster, Laila Isabella, Cinta Luar Biasa, Biar Betul, Gila-Gila Pengantin Popular, Kuliah Cinta, Man Laksa, Duyung, Anak Mami Kembali, Nana Tanjung, Otai, Bujang Senang, Ladyboss, Cicakman and many more.

-On November 1, 2004, Apek launched his fan club Apek's F.C (A.F.C) to strengthen the relationship between him and the fans.
+On 1 November 2004, Apek launched his fan club Apek's F.C (A.F.C) to strengthen the relationship between him and the fans.

 Saiful's most successful acting film for 2006 was Cicak-Man directed by Yusry Abdul Halim.
 This is the first superhero film in Malaysia.
 He played the main character, along with the actors involved including Fasha Sandha, Aznil Nawawi, Yasmin Hani, Yusry KRU, Jalaluddin Hassan, AC Mizal and Adlin Aman Ramlie.
 Apek plays the character of Hairi, a young man who accidentally swallows a lizard that is in the process of being tested in the laboratory.
 He and his close friend, Danny, worked at a company owned by Professor Klon, in Metrofulus City.
 In the same year, he appeared in the casual comedy show Gitu-Gitu Apek which aired on Astro Ria.

 Apek plays the role of Jimmy in the fictional comedy film, Duyung directed by Assoc Prof A. Razak Mohaideen who paired him with Maya Karin who plays the role of Puteri.
-The film premiered on March 6, 2008 to commercial success.
+The film premiered on 6 March 2008 to commercial success.
 He also contributed his voice to the soundtrack of the film by singing a song entitled "Aspalela".

-Apek returned to his role as Hairi/Cicakman in the film Cicakman 2 - Black Planet which premiered on December 11, 2008.
+Apek returned to his role as Hairi/Cicakman in the film Cicakman 2 - Black Planet which premiered on 11 December 2008.
 His character Cicakman also made a special appearance in the film The Wedding Game.

 He was offered to join Maharaja Lawak Mega 2015, but refused to maintain his position as a senior comedian.
 For him, there is nothing else he has to prove on the comedy stage.

 However, he accepted the offer to join the Gegar Vaganza Season 8 singing program at the end of 2021 on the grounds of 'keep learning' because he is aware that in the field of singing, there is still a lot of knowledge that he needs to learn and overlooked during his youth.

 Personal life

+Saiful grew up in Petaling Jaya ("PJ"), and his primary school education was received at SRJK Alam Shah (2) in Section 11, PJ.
+He was always a funny man, and demonstrated great talent in art class.
+His talent made him quite popular among his schoolmates.

+In his Ujian Penilaian Darjah 5, he did very well and in fact received an offer to study at the prestigious Kolej Melayu Kuala Kangsar.

 He married Roslina Abu Hassan on 11 June 1994.
 They are blessed with two sons, Mohd Riyadh Aslam (born 1996) and Mohd Radzin Aiman (born 1998).

 He also owns the Gitu-Gitu Char Koey Tiaw restaurant which operates in Penang.
 In 2013, Apek decided to quit smoking because he was concerned about his health.